The nekRS Input Files

 UDF_Setup(nrs_t* nrs)

-This user-defined function is passed the nekRS simulation object nrs
+This user-defined function is passed the nekRS simulation object nrs.
+This function

 is called once at the beginning of the simulation after initializing the mesh, solution